InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/travis.rst

 Development Recommendation
 ==========================

-For the main production images (latest and tagged) we...
+For the main production images for DEV (latest) and PRODUCTION (tagged) we...

 1.  ...utilise **Travis** build triggers in the main ``xchem`` repositories.
     The build triggers are used *exclusively* for the automatic production of ``latest`` images on the ``master`` branch.

-2. Similarly, we build tagged images on the main ``xchem`` repositories based on the presence of a release (or tag) in the repository.
+2. Similarly, Travis builds tagged images on the main ``xchem`` repositories based on the presence of a release (or tag) in the repository.
     ``fragalysis-backend:1.0.0`` is automatically produced when the owner applies the tag ``1.0.0`` to the ``fragalysis-backend`` repository.